bchangsorensen/personal-website/content/authors/admin/_index.md

 ---
 # Hello!

 I’m a progressive data analyst in Seattle.
 I worked on two of the top Democratic Senate races of the Trump era and helped build business intelligence at a rapidly growing biotech company.
-This site is where I'll share some of my work and things I'm learning, mostly using R. Learn more about me {{< hl >}}[here](/about_me/).{{< /hl >}}
+This site is where I'll share some of my work and the things I'm learning along the way, mostly using R. You can learn more about me {{< hl >}}[here](/about_me/).{{< /hl >}}